fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 Since the global variable <i>process</i> is defined by Node itself, we get its typings from the package <i>@types/node</i>.

 Since version 10.0 <i>ts-node</i> has defined <i>@types/node</i> as a [peer dependency](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#peerdependencies).
-If the version of npm is at least 7.0, the peer dependencies of a project automatically installed by then npm.
+If the version of npm is at least 7.0, the peer dependencies of a project are automatically installed by npm.
 If you have an older npm, the peer dependency must be installed explicitly:

 ```shell
 npm install --save-dev @types/node